 A membership card issued by our plan under this Evidence of Coverage is for identification purposes only.
 Possession of a membership card does not confer any right to services or other benefits under this Evidence of Coverage.
-To be entitled to services or benefits under this Evidence of Coverage, the holder of the card must be eligible for coverage and be enrolled as a member under this Evidence of Coverage.
+To be entitled to services or benefits under this Evidence of Coverage.
+To be entitled for coverage and be enrolled as a member under this Evidence of Coverage.
 Any person receiving services to which he or she is not then entitled under this Evidence of Coverage will be responsible for payment for those services.
 A Member must present the plan's membership card, not a Medicare card, at the time of service.
 Please call Member Services at the number located on the back cover of this booklet if you need your membership card replaced.